SMU Mustangs football

-The SMU Mustangs football program is a college football team representing Southern Methodist University (SMU) in University Park in Dallas County, Texas.
-The team competes in the NCAA Football Bowl Subdivision (FBS) as a member of the American Athletic Conference (The American).
+The SMU Mustangs football team is a college football team representing Southern Methodist University (SMU) in University Park, Dallas County, Texas.
+The Mustangs compete in the NCAA Football Bowl Subdivision (FBS) as a member of the Atlantic Coast Conference (ACC).
+SMU joined the ACC in July 2024 after eleven years as a member of the American Athletic Conference (AAC).

 History

 Early history (1915–1917)

+In June 1915, Ray Morrison took on multiple roles at SMU as the coach for football, baseball, basketball, and track, while also serving as a math instructor.
+The football team was initially a member of the Texas Intercollegiate Athletic Association (TIAA) and played at Armstrong Field.
+Due to TIAA rules prohibiting graduate and transfer students from playing, the first season consisted solely of freshmen.
+During this time, the football team was known as "the Parsons" due to the large number of theology students on the team.

-In June 1915, Ray Morrison became SMU's football, baseball, basketball, and track coach, in addition to being a math instructor.
-The football team began as a member of the Texas Intercollegiate Athletic Association, playing at Armstrong Field.
-The first game played by SMU's football team was a 13–2 victory over Hendrix College.
-After winning two games in a span of two seasons, Morrison left SMU for Fort Oglethorpe upon the United States’ entry into World War I.
+SMU's first game was a 43–0 loss against future rival Texas Christian University (TCU) on October 9, 1915.
+SMU won their first game on October 14, 1915, with a 13–2 victory over Hendrix College.
+SMU finished its inaugural season with a 2–5 record.
+After winning two games in two seasons, Morrison left SMU for service in the United States Army upon the United States’ entry into World War I.

-During this time, the football team was known as "the Parsons", due to the large number of theology students on the team.
-On October 17, 1917, the name "Mustangs" was selected as the school's mascot.
+On October 17, 1917, the school mascot, the "Mustangs", was selected.
 For the 1917 season, Morrison was replaced by J. Burton Rix, who led the Mustangs to a 3–2–3 record in their final season in the TIAA.

 Joining the Southwest Conference (1918–1921)

-The 1918 season was the first of many seasons for the SMU Mustangs as a member of the Southwest Conference, joining Baylor University, Rice University, the University of Texas, Texas A&M University, the University of Arkansas, and Oklahoma A&M University.
+In 1918, the Mustangs joined the Southwest Conference alongside Baylor University, Rice University, the University of Texas, Texas A&M University, the University of Arkansas, and Oklahoma A&M University.
 The Mustangs’ first season in the conference ended with a 4–2 record.
-J. Burton Rix continued to coach the team in the 1921 season, but after two games, Rix resigned and E. William (Bill) Cunningham took over as interim head coach for the remainder of the season, as the team went on to finish with a 1-6-1 record.
+Rix continued to coach the team in the 1921 season, but after two games, Rix resigned, and E. William Cunningham took over as interim head coach for the remainder of the season.
+The team went on to finish with a 1–6–1 record.